citp/privacy-policy-historical/c/ca/cab/cabi.org.md

 Like most websites we use cookies.
 This is to ensure that we give you the best experience possible.

-Continuing to use www.cabi.org/privacy-policy means you agree to our use of cookies.
+Continuing to use www.cabi.org means you agree to our use of cookies.
 If you would like to, you can learn more about the cookies we use.

 **Sign up for the CABI e-zine Newsletter**

-  * Your are here:
+  * You are here:
   * [Home](https://web.archive.org/)
   * Privacy policy